yogsototh/resume/content/06_Presentation.md

 I am French with a Post Ph.D in Machine Learning[^10].
 Furthermore I love web programming and design.

+I am currently working for Vigiglobe.
+The first six months I worked with `node.js` (API/MongoDB/Web).
+Then we upgraded our stack to _Clojure, Haskell, Mesos, Kafka, Druid_, etc...
+At that time we were two to make all technical decisions.
+In the end we made a real time analytics of social media content on a scalable architecture.
+Actually our architecture is able to manage (Aggregation &amp; Machine Learning) thousands of messages per second.[^7] In particular, I've written an Haskell twitter stream absorber able to handle thousands of tweets per seconds.
+And I coded myself a real time sentiment analysis module taking algebraic properties into account to optimize its efficiency.

 - During my Ph.D.
 I made a C++ program (github[^1] and resume[^2]).
   I coded most of standard HMM learning algorithms.
   I developed an algorithm which I invented during my Ph.D. which use some operational optimization algorithm.